byuccl/f4pga-classroom/Setup_And_Tutorials/Step1_Creating_Repository.md

 6. Near the bottom of the screen will be an "Import Code" button.
 Click it.
 THIS IS AN OFT-MISSED step in the process so carefully follow these instructions for this step.
 7. Now, enter this address: https://github.com/byuccl/symbiflow-class-testing (this is the repository you want as the starting point for your repository).
 Hit the tab key and then click "Begin Import".
 NOTE: you have just imported the contents of the web page you are currently reading as the initial contents of your repository.
 That way, your repository will have these usage instructions and everything else in it that you will need during the semester in terms of instructions and provided files.
 8. When the import is done it will give you a link to your new repository - click it - this is your personal repository.
 Ultimately, your results will be placed here.
 A typical address would be: https://github.com/BYU-Symbiflow-Classrooms/220-myusername.
+9. In your new repo in github (https://github.com/BYU-Symbiflow-Classrooms/220-myusername) you will see that a documentation page comes up at the bottom of the screen.
+This corresponds to the contents of your `README.md` file in the repo.
+So, edit that file and add your name, email, and BYU netid to that page so we know who you are.

+At this point your repo is now done at Github.
 The next step is to clone that repository into a Linux machine so go on to the next section.

 ## Making a Local Copy of Your Repository By Cloning It Onto A Lab Linux Machine
 1. In your web browser connect to your repository (https://github.com/BYU-Symbiflow-Classrooms/220-myusername).